pilkch/ac-display/README.md

 1. Open file `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\system\cfg\assetto_corsa.ini` with notepad.
 2. Find line `ENABLE_DEV_APPS=0` and change it to `ENABLE_DEV_APPS=1`
 3. Save the file
+4. Open UDP port 9996 on the Windows firewall, or change the network profile to Private
-4. Forward the AC UDP traffic to the rest of the network, in a git-bash, VSCode terminal, or similar (Change the IP and port):
+5. Forward the AC UDP traffic to the rest of the network, in a git-bash, VSCode terminal, or similar (Change the IP and port):
 ```bash
 python .\pyproxy-forward-ac-udp-to-linux.py -d 192.168.0.2:9997 -v
 ```